Gurbachan Singh Manochahal: Insurgency

-In 1992, a separate Panthic committee headed by Dr. Sohan Singh was formed.
+In 1992, a separate Panthic committee headed by Dr. Sohan Singh was forme.
 It called for the boycott of the 1992 Punjab Legislative Assembly election.
+Manochahal argued they should contest in the election.
+He argued that it was the only time to get Khalistan and it was now or never .His demands for an election led others calling him a government puppet.
+He decided not to contest after Sikh leaders kept calling for a boycott.
+The formation of this committee undermined the influence of Manochahal who was criticized for his support for political participation and led to a divide between the armed groups within Punjab.
 Elections resulted in a Congress Government under Beant Singh of the Congress Party.
 The formation of this committee undermined the influence of Manochahal who was criticized for his support for political participation and led to a divide between the armed groups within Punjab.